ESTHER-OLA/table_assgn/README.md

 # Table - Test Table

-This is a test table showing height, weight and red eyes percentage result of gender [one of my training project with hertecttrail web-developer Starter]
+This is a test table showing height, weight and red eyes percentage result of gender [one of my training project with hertecttrail web-development Starter]

 # Table of content